PulseX-Solutions/Firmware-and-Communication/docs/HOST.md

 Bluetooth (RFCOMM) notes

 - `rfcomm-server.py` and `rfcomm-client.py` are examples intended for use with a Bluetooth adapter and PyBluez.
 They are not specific to ESP32 BLE (ESP32 uses BLE or Classic BT depending on the sketch).

-I can:
-- Move these scripts to `host/` and add small wrapper scripts to launch them, or
-- Keep them at repo root and add more detailed usage notes.
-Let me know which you prefer.